lisamelton/video_transcoding/README.md

 #### Why a single `.mkv` file?

 * Many automatic behaviors and other features in both `transcode-video` and `detect-crop` are not available when input is a disc image directory.
-This is because that format limits the ability of `HandBrakeCLI` and `mplayer` to detect or manipulate certain information about the video.
+This is because that format limits the ability of `HandBrakeCLI` and `ffmpeg` to detect or manipulate certain information about the video.

 * Both forced subtitle extraction and lossless audio conversion, detailed below, are not possible when input is a disc image directory.